-Paracetamol medicines like Panadol are often the first things that come to mind as this is what people normally take in times of pain.
-For painful emergency cases and sudden occurrences of fever, you may be tempted to administer this medication to your dog.
+Paracetamol medicines like Panadol are often the first things that come to mind since they are what people normally take in times of pain.
+In cases of painful emergencies or sudden occurrences of fever, you may be tempted to administer this medication to your dog.

-For people, a Panadol tablet almost always provides instant relief from pain.
-And this is effective in controlling fever too.
-But like people food, you should always be wary of people medicine as not all medications that are safe for humans are safe for dogs as well.
-In fact, some human medicine may even prove to be fatal to dogs.
+For people, a Panadol tablet almost always provides instant relief from such pain.
+This is usually very effective for controlling fever as well.
+But like people food, you should always be wary of people medicine as many medications that are safe for humans are not so safe for dogs.
+In fact, some human medicine may even prove to be fatal when given to a dog.

 Panadol is a brand of paracetamol.
-It contains 500mg of paracetamol and people can take a few tablets in 1 day safely.
-But should you give the same type of medicine and dosage to your beloved pet dog?
+It contains 500mg of paracetamol and people can take a few tablets in a day safely.
+Should you give the same type of medicine and dosage to your beloved pet dog?

-The answer is actually 100% no. In general, paracetamol is very toxic to dogs.
-If it doesn’t kill them at once, you can be sure that the toxic substances are stored and accumulated inside the body’s system.
-If you want to have something that you can keep around the house for emergency situations, you should ask your vet about it.
+The answer is actually 100% no. In general, paracetamol is very toxic for dogs.
+If it doesn’t kill them at once, you can be sure that the toxic substances are not safely working inside their body’s system.
+If you want to have something for your dog that you can keep around the house for emergency situations, you should ask your vet for what’s best.

-In the meantime, you can use Aspirins to treat and relieve pain and fever in your dog.
-Aspirin is being prescribed by a lot of vets for minor pain and slight fever.
-But more often than not, antibiotics are given in order to treat the source of pain or infection that causes the fever.
+In the meantime, you can use aspirins to treat and relieve pain and fever in your dog.
+Aspirin is now being prescribed by a lot of veterinarians for minor pain and slight fever.
+More often than not, antibiotics are given in order to treat the source of dog pain or infection that often causes fever, among other symptoms.

 Symptoms of Panadol Poisoning